-The table below summarises the revenue income and expenditure outturn for 2017/18, compared with the approved Estimates of the Council.
+The table below summarises the revenue income and expenditure outturn for 2018/19, compared with the approved Estimates of the Council, adjusted to reflect accounting changes implemented during the year in connection with the removal of internal central support recharges.
 The Estimates are designed to set the rate for the year.
 The Income and Expenditure Account presented later includes other matters that are required to be shown to comply with Financial Reporting Standards which are not pertinent when considering the rate to be set, e.g. adjustments required in relation to land and buildings revaluation and retirement benefits.